k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/22_broadway_summary_exercise.md

 * Run a Broadway flow as a batch process.
 * Write into a target DB while handling DB errors.

-For the exercise you need to download and open the [Demo Project](/articles/demo_project) in the Fabric Studio.
+To do this exercise, please download and open the [Demo Project](/articles/demo_project) in the Fabric Studio.

 ### Summary Exercise Steps